A to B

 Download NBMP 155 - Using Domperidone - Increasing breastmilk production (PDF 368.09KB)File

-Download Inducing Lactation Information Sheet (PDF 678.73KB)C to E
+Download Inducing Lactation Information Sheet (PDF 678.73KB)File

 A caesarean is an operation where your baby is birthed through a cut in your abdomen (above your bikini line) and womb.
 There are many medical reasons why a caesarean may be necessary and your doctor or midwife will discuss these reasons with you.